rabbitmq/rabbitmq-stream-go-client/README.md

 The `Send` interface works in most of the cases, In some condition is about 15/20 slower than `BatchSend`.
 See also this [thread](https://groups.google.com/g/rabbitmq-users/c/IO_9-BbCzgQ).

+See also "Client performances" example in the [examples](./examples/performances/) directory

 ### Publish Confirmation

 For each publish the server sends back to the client the confirmation or an error.